• Skip to primary navigation

 Step by step direction for cooking bacon in an Instant pot.

-• Don't overlap the bacon pieces in your instant pot or they won't cook properly.
+• Don't overlap the bacon pieces in your Instant Pot or pressure cooker or they won't cook properly.

 • Depending on the size of your bacon strips and the size of your Instant pot, you may be able to cook more or less than 4 pieces of bacon at a time.